Step by step tutorial for Eco Dyeing or Eco Printing on Silk and Cotton Fabric

 The way I understand it, Eco Printing is a form of natural dyeing where the colors from plant material are transferred to paper or fabric via steaming or boiling.
 (If anyone out there has a better definition, by all means let me know).

 Eco Leaf Printing was first created (discovered?) by fiber artist and teacher, India Flint.
-Ms. Flint is the author of Eco Colour – Botanical Dyes for Beautiful Textiles and Second Skin: Choosing and Caring for Textiles and Clothing.
+Ms. Flint is the author of a number of books on the subject of eco dyeing.

 SAFETY NOTE: Even though it is called ‘Natural Dyeing’ and ‘Eco Printing’ and ‘Eco Dyeing’, be aware that some substances used can be very toxic.
 Follow safety precautions by using gloves and a dust mask.